La Sierra University Heritage Room

 Periodicals We have hundreds of journals, from the Adventist Review through La Sierra Today to the Youth's Instructor.
 Our current subscriptions let you keep up with what's happening now in Adventism, while our extensive back files let you learn what our predecessors said and did.
 If you're from outside of California, come down and keep up with what's happening back home, even if home is across an ocean or a continent.

 Media In the mood for something besides reading?
-We have video- and audio-tapes of University events, sermons, lectures, and other topics too numerous to mention here.
+We have video- and audio-tapes of University events, sermons, lectures, and other topics.

 Subject Files Want to know what was going on behind the scenes, or never had a book written about it?
 Our growing files are filled with papers, pamphlets, brochures, clippings, and photographs; covering all sorts of material about La Sierra University, Adventist people, ideas, groups, and institutions.
 An index to the Document File is available.